trickstersio/rucksack-template/README.md

 # Rucksack: Template

-This project was bootstrap with `rucksack` and out of the box contains all the necessary things to run and develop web service application.
+This project was bootstrap with [rucksack](https://github.com/trickstersio/rucksack) and out of the box contains all the necessary things to run and develop web service application.

 One of the main goals and benefits of our apporach is being completely virtual.
-It means that we are trying to run as much of a job as we can in Docker containers making you to install minimal dependecies into your computer.
+It means that we are trying to run as much of a job as we can in Docker containers making you to install minimal dependencies into your computer.
 For now it's only Ruby you have to install.
-Recomended version is `2.6.5` but it should work with other versions itself.
-You can use [rbenv](https://github.com/rbenv/rbenv) or any other version management sofware to install proper version of Ruby on your machine.
+Recommended version is `2.7.1` but it should work with other versions itself.
+You can use [rbenv](https://github.com/rbenv/rbenv) or any other version management software to install proper version of Ruby on your machine.

 ## Running